Goal: Value Nature

 Making sure packaging can be recycled is only the first step in preventing more plastic from reaching our oceans.
 People need to know what can and cannot be recycled, as their decisions are critical to the success of our recycling systems.
 But for most of us it can be extremely confusing.

 Alongside their recyclability commitments, our members are working to be more transparent about how people can recycle their products.
 The How2Recycle label is transforming this by providing clear on-package labels to help all of us understand what we should be placing in the recycle bin.
-Among our formulator members, 35 percent have joined How2Recycle labeling, including AlEn, Church & Dwight, The Clorox Company, Colgate-Palmolive, Georgia-Pacific, Henkel, Kao Corporation, P&G, RB, SC Johnson, Seventh Generation and Unilever.
-ACI members Cargill, The Dow Chemical Company, Eastman and Lonza are also supporters.
+Members that have joined include AlEn, Church & Dwight Co.
+Inc., The Clorox Company, Colgate-Palmolive Company, Dow Inc., Eastman Chemical Company, ExxonMobil Chemical Company, Henkel Corporation, Procter & Gamble, Reckitt, SC Johnson, Seventh Generation and Unilever.

 Joining Global Alliances to Clean Up Our World